Wigner's Theorem for stabilizer states and quantum designs: Results

 In Sec.~\ref{sec:proof-main-thm}, we will establish the cases that have not yet been treated in \cite{Heinrich2019robustnessofmagic}, i.e.\ prove the first, third and fourth point of the classification.

 The convex hull of the projectors of a set of $ d+1 $ mutually unbiased bases is referred to as the \emph{complementarity polytope} in the literature \cite{Bengtsson2006, Bengtsson2004, Appleby2015GaloisUM, dang2015studies}.
 The fact that the symmetry group of the complementarity polytope has the structure (as a set) of $S_{d+1} \times S_d \times \dots \times S_d$ has been stated in the papers just cited.
 The group structure $ S_{d} \wr S_{d+1} $ has been identified before as the combinatorial symmetry group of $ d+1 $ mutually unbiased bases \cite{Gribling2021}.
+Note that for the $d=2$, $n=1$ case, the symmetry group, the wreath product structure $S_2 \wr \S_3$ is the same as the extended Clifford group (see Appendix \ref{app:B}).

 \emph{Remark:} It is not difficult to generalize the Stabilizer Wigner Theorem to the situation where the finite fields $\ZZ_d$ for prime $d$ are replaced by finite fields of cardinality the power of a prime.